 Worm Composting (Vermicomposting) is easy, convenient, good for the Earth, good for your plants, and fun.
 Worm composting allows you to responsibly dispose of your kitchen scraps (food waste) while at the same time creating a nutrient-rich compost (called vermicompost, worm poop) that you can use to make your indoor or outdoor plants healthier.
-This article contains step by step instructions for how to make a worm bin for your home or office.
+This article contains step by step instructions for how to make the simplest worm composting bin for your home or office.

 If you would like an overview of worm composting and caring for worms please read: Getting Started with Worm Composting